tc39/code-of-conduct/index.md

 ### Why have you adopted a Code of Conduct?

 We think the JS community is awesome.
-If you're familiar with TC39, you'll probably notice we are making progressive efforts to promote and improve diversity and inclusion to match the Code.
+If you’re familiar with TC39, you’ll probably notice we are making progressive efforts to promote and improve diversity and inclusion to match the Code.

 We know that the TC39 community is transparent, friendly, and welcoming.
 We want to make sure everyone else knows it too.

-### What does it mean to "adopt" a Code of Conduct?
+### What does it mean to “adopt” a Code of Conduct?

-For the most part, we don't think it means large changes.
+For the most part, we don’t think it means large changes.
 We think that the text does a really good job describing the way TC39 already conducts itself.
 We expect that most people will simply continue to behave in the awesome way they have for years.

-However, we do expect that people will abide by the spirit and words of the CoC when in "official" TC39 spaces.
+However, we do expect that people will abide by the spirit and words of the CoC when in “official” TC39 spaces.
 This code has been adopted by TC39.
-That means that it'll apply both in community spaces _and_ at TC39 events.
+That means that it’ll apply both in community spaces _and_ at TC39 events.

-In practice, this means any TC39 IRC channels, bug tracking and code review tools, and "official" TC39 events.
+In practice, this means any TC39 IRC channels, bug tracking and code review tools, and “official” TC39 events.

 ### What about TC39 events?

 This Code of Conduct also covers all TC39 events since it is all about how we interact as a community.
-It's about saying that the TC39 community will be open, friendly, and welcoming.
+It’s about saying that the TC39 community will be open, friendly, and welcoming.
 The core issue is about ensuring the conversations we have are productive and inviting for all.

 Real-life events, however, require a bit more care.
 TC39 wants to be sure that all of its events have policies and procedures in place for handling harassment.
-It's especially important to us that real-life events take steps to protect the physical and mental security of their participants.
+It’s especially important to us that real-life events take steps to protect the physical and mental security of their participants.

 ### What happens if someone violates the Code of Conduct?

 Our intent is that anyone in the community can stand up for this Code, and direct people who are unaware of this document.
-If that doesn't work, or if you need more help, you can contact [tc39-conduct-reports@googlegroups.com][tc39-conduct].
+If that doesn’t work, or if you need more help, you can contact [tc39-conduct-reports@googlegroups.com][tc39-conduct].
 For more details please see our [Reporting Guidelines][].

 ### Why do we need a Code of Conduct?
 Everyone knows not to be a jerk.